esphome/esphome-docs/components/climate/midea_ac.rst

         custom_fan_modes:
           - SILENT
           - TURBO
         supported_presets:          # All capabilities in this section detected by autoconf.
           - ECO
           - BOOST
-          - SLEEP
+          - SLEEP                   # This capability is always used.
         custom_presets:             # All capabilities in this section detected by autoconf.
           - FREEZE_PROTECTION
         supported_swing_modes:
-          - VERTICAL
+          - VERTICAL                # This capability is always used.
           - HORIZONTAL
           - BOTH
         outdoor_temperature:        # Optional.
-Create outdoor unit temperature sensor (may display incorrect values after long inactivity).
+Outdoor temperature sensor (may display incorrect values after long inactivity).
           name: "Temp"
         power_usage:                # Optional.
-Create power usage sensor (only for devices that support this feature).
+Power usage sensor (only for devices that support this feature).
           name: "Power"
         humidity_setpoint:          # Optional.
-Create indoor humidity sensor.
+Indoor humidity sensor (only for devices that support this feature).
           name: "Humidity"

 Configuration variables: